 - While disinformation has always been around, we are now engaged in global InfoWars, whereby true information is challenged by the varieties of ignorance and false information so that we have truly entered the Age of Disinformation. - The Internet, self-publishing, and online trolls have dramatically increased the level, breadth, and speed of disinformation. - The InfoWars between truthful information and disinformation are not balanced.
 To insist that the two sides have equivalent value falls prey to the notion of false equivalences.
-While there may be two sides to every story, each side is not equally supported or grounded or deserves to be entertained.

-• The side of disinformation insists on invalidating every opinion but its own.
+While there may be two sides to every story, each side is not equally supported, grounded, or deserving of being entertained. - The side of disinformation insists on invalidating every opinion but its own.